meritlabs/lightwallet-stack/packages/merit-node/README.md

 ## Configuration

-Merit Node includes a Command Line Interface (CLI) for managing, configuring and interfacing with your Bitcore Node.
+Merit Node includes a Command Line Interface (CLI) for managing, configuring and interfacing with your Merit Node.

 ```bash
 merit-node create -d <merit-data-dir> mynode